FREQUENTLY ASKED QUESTIONS

 We love that affiliates hold competitions and would like to do everything we can to encourage such events.
 When planning your competition, please keep in mind these simple rules:

-- Please avoid the use of the words “Games,” “Open,” “Sanctionals” or “Regional,” so there is no confusion with official CrossFit, Inc.-sponsored or licensed events.
+- Please avoid the use of the words “Games,” “Open,” “Sanctionals” or “Regional,” so there is no confusion with official CrossFit, LLC-sponsored or licensed events.

-- Please do not use CrossFit, Inc. logos or artwork when promoting/advertising your affiliate event.
-Again, we’re trying to avoid confusion with CrossFit, Inc.-sponsored or licensed events.
+- Please do not use CrossFit, LLC logos or artwork when promoting/advertising your affiliate event.
+Again, we’re trying to avoid confusion with CrossFit, LLC-sponsored or licensed events.

 - Use of the trademark “CrossFit” is not allowed in the title of any event.
 It may only be used to refer to the affiliate hosting the event.
 Acceptable: Fitness Challenge brought to you by Watertown CrossFit.
 Unacceptable: CrossFit Watertown Challenge, CrossFit Northeast Challenge, CrossFit Challenge, CrossFit Northeast Games.
 Also acceptable: Connecticut Fitness Throwdown brought to you by CrossFit Watertown.